The Practitioners' Course will reopen in 2025. Updated location and fees will be communicated in November 2024

 About the Practitioners' Course on federalism, decentralization and local governance within multilevel systems

 The Practitioners’ Course combines theoretical inputs with practical studies and peer learning.
 The programme also equips participants with tools and methods to help address questions of fiscal decentralization, accountability and governance that they are confronted with in their professional lives.
-The focus of the 2023 course is on “Effectiveness and Accountability in Local Governance”.
-In addition to staff from the University of Fribourg, a range of experienced (inter)national experts will provide their expertise representing various disciplines, perspectives and country experience from various continents.
+The focus of the 2023 course was on “Effectiveness and Accountability in Local Governance”.
+In addition to staff from the University of Fribourg, a range of experienced (inter)national experts provide their expertise representing various disciplines, perspectives and country experience from various continents.

-The programme will include lectures, group work, panel discussions, case studies and a large number of field trips.
+The programme includes lectures, group work, panel discussions, case studies and a large number of field trips.
 Course preparation includes engagement with a prepared reader on important topics related to decentralization and local governance.
 Using a mix of case studies, input lectures and simulation exercises, the participants are expected to reflect, discuss and find solutions to the topics under discussion.
 Courses are taught in English.

 - Provide participants with a general overview to concepts related to federalism, decentralization and local governance.

 - Enable practice-learning to participants, in order for them to glean best practices to take home.